 Keywords: Organic synthesis, Physical chemistry, Flow chemistry, Protein chemistry, Reaction networks, Spectroscopy

-The aim of this project is to further our understanding of how biochemical information flows through cells upon external, dynamic stimulation (e.g. drugs) and during disease progression.
-You will work on the development and application of a platform for single-cell (phospho)proteome and transcriptome analysis to study cell response.
+The aim of this project is to further our understanding of how biochemical information flows through cells upon external, dynamic stimulation.
+We study cellular signaling networks with phospho-specific flow cytometry or immunodetection by sequencing techniques.
+You will work on B-cell signaling activation upon different types of stimuli and inhibitors in both healthy and diseased cell models.

 Building a synthetic cell: reconstituting E. coli’s proteome in a cell-free system